 - Any other unnamed perils causing loss or damage to cargo

-The coverage for loss or damage caused due to various perils is provided as per various Institute Cargo Clauses (ICC) – A, B, and C. Coverage under Institute Cargo Clauses is limited to goods that are in transit.
+The coverage for loss or damage caused due to various perils is provided as per various Institute Cargo Clauses (ICC) – A, B, and C. However, Institute Cargo Clauses cover only goods in transit.

 Institute Cargo Clauses (ICC)-A provides extensive coverage by covering various named and unnamed marine perils.
-Institute Cargo Clauses (ICC)–B is slightly restrictive as the coverage gets limited to the specific perils.
-Institute Cargo Clauses (ICC)–C is considered to be the most restrictive as only certain specified perils are covered.
+However, Institute Cargo Clauses (ICC)–B is slightly restrictive as it is limited to specific perils.
+Institute Cargo Clauses (ICC)–C is the most restrictive as only certain specified perils are covered.

-Though benefits of marine insurance are extensive with the comprehensive coverage offered.
-There are certain exclusions applicable to the marine insurance policy.
-Following are the general exclusions under a marine insurance policy:
+The benefits of marine insurance are extensive with a promise of comprehensive coverage.
+There are certain exclusions applicable to the transit insurance policy.
+Following are the general exclusions under a transit insurance policy:

 - Losses or damage caused due to willful misconduct of the insured